Mark-Cooper-Janssen-Vooles/frontend-webdev-guide/readme.md

 ---
 ## Example of a basic app
-This app was created using the above principles this:
+This app was created using the above principles:
 - https://github.dev.xero.com/mark-janssen-vooles/quote-app-frontend
 ​